lockys/Dcard.js/README.md

 ```
 Description
 ===========
-Simple data retriever of Dcard for nodeJS
+An Dcard API wrapper for node.
-dcardJS makes you retrieve data from Dcard easily.
+DcardJS helps you retrieve post data from Dcard easily.

 **Supported features:**
 - Get posts ID of Dcard by forum name and page number of a forum